sisl/ExpFamilyPCA.jl/paper.md

 <!-- todo: double check if F is the cumulant or the conjugate of the cumulant or if it even matters -->

-When $F$ is chosen to be the convex conjugate of the log-partition of an exponential family distribution, minimizing the Bregman divergence aligns with maximizing the log-likelihood [@azoury, @forster].
+When $F$ is chosen to be the convex conjugate of the log partition of an exponential family distribution, minimizing the Bregman divergence aligns with maximizing the log-likelihood [@azoury, @forster].
 This property makes Bregman divergences particularly suitable for extending PCA to the exponential family.
 A comprehensive discussion can be found in the [documentation](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/bregman/).

 ## Exponential Family Principal Component Analysis